ruiborda/go-swagger-generator/doc_page/docs/delete-endpoints.md

 ---
 sidebar_position: 9
-title: DELETE Endpoints
+title: DELETE Endpoints (v2)
 ---

-# Documenting DELETE Endpoints
+# Documenting DELETE Endpoints (v2)

-This guide shows how to document DELETE endpoints with go-swagger-generator using practical examples.
+This guide shows how to document DELETE endpoints with Go-Swagger-Generator v2 for OpenAPI 3.0.
+DELETE requests are used to remove a resource.

 ## Basic DELETE Endpoint

-Here's a simple example of documenting a DELETE endpoint that removes a resource:
+Here's a simple example of documenting a DELETE endpoint that removes a resource identified by a path parameter.

 ```go
 package main